Settings

 Pitch Correction

-Change pitch correction settings using the predefined values.
-You can also switch between predefined values and precise mode by tapping the button in the top right corner.
+Change pitch correction settings using the predefined values, or switch to precise mode by tapping the button in the top-right corner.
+Pitch correction is available in the FFmpeg codec path, with a range from -1000 to +1000.

 Playback Cache